You Deserve Love

 “That was my snap of reality because I had tried to leave multiple times before.
 But as soon as he put my child in danger—that was the line he crossed.
 I knew that if my son saw me going through that, he would think it was okay to hurt others or get hurt himself.”

-As soon as Ethan left for work, Brianna called her mom, who told her to go to Children’s Inn.
+As soon as Ethan left for work, Brianna called her mom, who told her to go to Children’s Home Shelter for Family Safety (formerly Children’s Inn).

-“When I first came to Children’s Inn, I was a mess.
+“When I first came to Children’s Home Shelter for Family Safety, I was a mess.
 I just sat at the dinner table and cried in my food.
 It felt like it was the end of the world.”

 “But everyone accepted my mess,” says Brianna.
 “And they offered unconditional support: you're still beautiful.
 You're still worthy of love.
 And I started crying because I just felt so accepted and loved.
 There was no, ‘Oh you're bad’ or, ‘You don't matter.’
 Well, you do matter.
 And your child matters.”